Juicing the Elderberries - multiple times! - for a batch of

 3 cups Water

-1. Place the berries in a saucepan and cover with water.
-Bring to a boil, reduce heat, and simmer over low heat for 30 to 45 minutes.
+1. Add the berries and water to a pot.
+Bring to a boil, reduce heat, and simmer over low heat for 30-60 minutes.

 Elecampane is an amazing medicine for infections that settle deep in the lungs.

 2 3” Cinnamon sticks broken up into bits, optional

 Bring the first three ingredients to a boil, and then reduce to a simmer until the liquid is reduced to half.
 Strain and compost the herb.
 Add honey after the tea has cooled, but is still warm enough to dissolve the honey.
 Once cooled to room temperature, add the Elecampane tincture and stir.

 Elecampane blossom and ripe, heavy Elderberries with dewy spider web